City Council rescinds controversial human rights resolution

 The issue of anti-Semitism that had been simmering under the surface for the last two weeks took center stage as Rabbi Ed Cohn, the former spiritual leader of Temple Sinai and a founding member of the city’s Human Rights Commission, spoke before the council.

-He looked at the group of protesters who later got up to sing and said, “I see folks here wearing ‘Anti-Zionist Jews’ T-shirts, but after 1933 and 1945 there are many, many fewer, and that’s a fact,” he shouted, referring to the period of Adolf Hitler’s reign in Germany, during which 6 million European Jews were exterminated, and shortly after which Israel was created as a Jewish homeland.
+He looked at the group of Jewish protesters who later got up to sing and said, “I see folks here wearing ‘Anti-Zionist Jews’ T-shirts, but after 1933 and 1945 there are many, many fewer, and that’s a fact,” he shouted.
+He was referring to the fact that Jews around the world tended to be more split on the need for a Zionist state before 1933-1945, the period of Adolf Hitler’s reign in Germany, during which 6 million European Jews were exterminated.
+Shortly after that, in 1948, Israel was established as a Jewish homeland in what had been the British territory of Palestine.

 Supporters of the resolution booed Cohn as he said this.